shadyendless/learn-react/parts/part1.md

 # Part 1 - Getting Started
 ## Overview
 Before we can make anything crazy, we need to get React running.
-This part focuses on getting React up and running as well as configuring the build system to use SASS instead of CSS.
+This part focuses on getting React up and running and customizing it slightly.

 ## Goals
 By the end of this section you will have done the following:
 * Stood up a React development environment with `create-react-app`
 * Created a basic landing page.
-* Styled the basic landing page with SASS.
+* Styled the basic landing page with CSS.

 ## Step 1 - Get `create-react-app` Running
 This step can be easily completed by referring to the [Quick Overview](https://github.com/facebook/create-react-app#quick-overview) section of the `create-react-app` repo or by doing the following: